 You should verify your domain for even better results - essentially, let the email service providers know that you are, indeed, a legitimate and trustworthy sender.

-Less than 40% of brands use three primary methods of email authentication: SPF, DKIM, and DMAR.
+Less than 40% of brands use three primary methods of email authentication: Sender Policy Framework (SPF), DomainKeys Identified Mail (DKIM) and Domain-based Message Authentication, Reporting, and Conformance (DMARC).

 This is a real shame as email domain authentication can reduce the bounce rate significantly and give you an impressive competitive advantage.
 Besides, it’s not difficult to execute, either.